Red Yeast Rice Capsules

-- an unusual or allergic reaction to red yeast rice, went yeast, lovastatin, other 'statin' medications, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to red yeast rice, went yeast, lovastatin, other 'statin' medications, other supplements, foods, dyes, or preservatives

 Take this supplement by mouth with a glass of water.
-Follow the directions on the package labeling, or take as directed by your health care professional.
+Follow the directions on the package labeling, or take as directed by your care team.
 Do not take this supplement more often than directed.

-Contact your pediatrician or health care professional regarding the use of this supplement in children.
+Contact your care team about the use of this supplement in children.
 Special care may be needed.
 This supplement is not recommended for use in children.